This familiar phrase is spoken everyday by airline pilots all around the world.

-I’m here to share a positive message with you that will provide a different perspective; A positive perspective about airline crew and how leadership and a commitment toward excellence, plays a vital role.
-This information and knowledge can be applied to any situation by anyone looking for better results in life.
+I’m here to share a positive message with you that will provide a unique, positive perspective about airline crewmembers and how leadership and a commitment toward excellence, plays a vital role in the success of flying airplanes.
+This information can be applied to any situation by anyone looking for better results in life.

 When I was 9 years old, I knew I wanted to fly airplanes.
 I was fascinated by every aspect of aviation and knew that was going to be my career field of choice.
-To this day, with over 13,000 hours in the air, I am still in awe of what it takes to be successful as a pilot, and still appreciate what pilots do on a daily basis, including what they have had to endure to achieve success.
+To this day, with over 16,000 hours in the air, I am still in awe of what it takes to be successful as a pilot, and still appreciate what pilots do on a daily basis, including what we do to achieve success.

 From a pilots perspective, many of the ‘Right Stuff’ principles, go beyond just technical flying skills.
 The right stuff principles are also heavily influenced by Leadership and a personal commitment to excellence.